-The research group at the Power Engineering and Energy Management Chair at the University of Zagreb is leading in the field of sustainable development of energy supply in the region.
-Its main areas of research include energy planning and management, optimisation and sizing of energy systems, energy demand modelling and mapping, as well as the sustainability of regions.
-For KeepWarm, UNIZAG FSB works on capacity building of DHS operators and support to pilot project implementation in Croatia.
+The research group at the Power Engineering and Energy Management Chair at the University of Zagreb is leading in the field of sustainable development of energy in the region.
+Its main areas of research include energy planning and management, optimisation and sizing of energy systems, energy demand modelling and mapping, as well as sustainability of regions.
+For KeepWarm, UNIZAG FSB works on capacity building of DHS operators and support to pilot projects in Croatia.

 The Landwirtschaftskammer Steiermark (Lk-Stmk) represents the interests of Styrian farmers since 1929.
 Today it has around 55'000 members.
 Through intensive advice activity in the past 20 years, Lk-Stmk played a decisive role in Styria's development into a model region in the field of heat and electricity production based on biomass, -gas and bio-fuel transport.
 Within the project, Lk-Stmk is in charge of preparing feasibility studies.
 It will also support DHS pilot project implementation in Austria.

 Jozef Stefan Institute is the main technological institute in Slovenia.
 The focus of its Energy Efficiency Centre is on strategic energy planning.
 It supports policy makers on the latter, on renewable energy sources, the reduction of GHG emissions and air pollutants.
 It cooperates with government institutions, industry and other institutions.
-In KeepWarm, JSI will ensure the development of national and regional action plans for retrofitting district heating systems and support Slovenian pilot projects .
+In KeepWarm, JSI will ensure the development of national and regional action plans for retrofitting DHS and support Slovenian pilot projects.

 ICLEI - Local Governments for Sustainability is the leading global network of over 1'500 cities, towns and regions committed to sustainable development.
 ICLEI Europe provides its 160 members in the region with a voice on the European and international stage, a platform to connect with peers and the tools to drive positive environmental, economic and social change.
 ICLEI Europe will be responsible for all activities linked to KeepWarm's peer exchange, as well as dissemination and exploitation.

 The Association for District Heating of the Czech Republic is an interest group of legal entities and entrepreneurs in the field of heat supply.
-Its purpose is to promote the development of district heating systems (DHS) and combined heat and power generation as an effective and environment-friendly method of primary fuel energy utilisation.
-Within KeepWarm TSCR will be supporting the development of pilot DHS projects in the Czech Republic and will be responsible for the project´s Sustainable Adoption Roadmap.
+It is promoting the development of district heating systems and combined heat and power generation as an effective and environment-friendly way of primary fuel energy utilisation.
+Within KeepWarm TSCR supports the development of pilot DHS projects in the Czech Republic and is responsible for the Sustainable Adoption Roadmap.

 The Zemgale Regional Energy Agency (ZREA) is an NGO facilitating the improvement of energy efficiency in the public and private sector and providing information on the issue for residents.
-It was initiated by a city council, two municipalities, a district heating and a housing maintenance company, as well as the regional innovation and NGO support centre.
-ZREA is actively involved in all work packages of the project.
-It also has the responsibility for promoting it on social media and the implementation of pilot projects in Latvia.
+It was initiated by several municipalities, a district heating and a housing maintenance company, as well as the regional innovation and NGO support centre.
+ZREA has the responsibility for promoting the project on social media and the implementation of DHS pilot projects in Latvia.

-The Energy Agency of Savinjska, Šaleška and Koroška Region (KSSENA) operates in 3 of the most forested regions in Slovenia.
-KSSENA is an energy expert, focusing on renewable energy sources (RES), rational use of energy (RUE) and project management.
-It has been involved in several RES and RUE projects at a national and European level and prepared several feasibility studies, energy concepts and other documents for municipalities.
-For KeepWarm KSSENA supports the development of pilot projects in Slovenia.
+The Energy Agency of Savinjska, Šaleška and Koroška Regions (KSSENA) operates in 3 of the most forested Slovenian regions.
+KSSENA is an energy expert, focusing on renewable energy sources, rational use of energy and project management.
+It has been involved in several such projects at a national and European level and prepares feasibility studies, energy concepts and other documents for municipalities.
+For KeepWarm, it supports the development of pilot projects in Slovenia.

 KT-Energy LLC provides consultancy and project development services in the areas of power, energy efficiency and carbon emission reduction projects since 2010.
 Its main areas of expertise include carbon emissions accounting, renewable energy projects development, preparation of sustainable energy and climate action plans for cities and energy efficiency projects.
 For the project, KT-Energy LLC supports the development of pilot projects, mainly DHS retrofits, in Ukranian cities.

-The Laboratory of Thermal Engineering and Energy is one of the largest laboratories in the Vinča Institute of Nuclear Sciences and represents the most relevant scientific research institution in Serbia in the field of thermal engineering and energy.
-Biomass research is an important part of its activities, implying fundamental and applied research, as well as the development of mathematical models for the combustion and heat transfer processes.
-In KeepWarm Vinca will support the implementation of pilot projects in Serbia.
+The Laboratory of Thermal Engineering and Energy is one of the largest in the Vinča Institute of Nuclear Sciences.
+It represents the most relevant scientific institution for thermal engineering and energy in Serbia.
+Biomass research is an important part of its activities, including fundamental and applied research as well as the development of mathematical models for combustion and heat transfer processes.
+Vinca will support the implementation of pilot projects in Serbia.